 Steve doesn't know what fondue is because it wasn't popular until the 50s and 60s.
 Howard Stark of course knows what it is because he's rich and indulges in all sorts of high brow tastes that the common masses don't know.

-Also doubles as Fridge Horror, but this troper was originally confused by Bucky repeating his serial number over and over just before Steve rescues him.
+Also doubles as Fridge Horror, but Bucky was repeating his serial number over and over just before Steve rescues him.
 A quick Google search provided an answer: a soldier is only supposed to give their name, rank, and serial number when being tortured for information.
 HYDRA must have been torturing Bucky.
-Poor guy.
+Or brainwashing him.
+Though it's probably Translation Convention, this may instead have implications of Switch to English for HYDRA's higher-ups speaking in English instead of German if some of the mooks are actually brainwashed Allied soldiers.

 Remember how in Iron Man 2, the shield Tony uses to prop up his particle accelerator is mostly made of plastic with a little bit of metal?
 Howard Stark says that the Vibranium shield is made out of just about all the vibranium they have; the plastic shield Tony's got is just a stand-in for the real deal.